-The three films now on show are a disorientating plunge into a pseudo-scientific world of futuristic gibberish, merging facts with fiction and concluding with a pulsing and physicalized display of rapture – when the film as a medium appears to break down as though unable to contain the immensity of its subject.
-Set 500 years in the future, Quickeners, 2014 came first followed by Liminals, probably the best known having premiered at the Venice Biennale in 2017, and finally I Can See Forever, 2019 which is set some 40 years in the future.
+The three films that make up his trilogy are a disorientating plunge into a pseudo-scientific world of futuristic jargon, merging facts with fiction and concluding with a pulsing and physicalized display of rapture – when the films appear to break down as though unable to contain the immensity of their subject matter.
+Set 500 years in the future, Quickeners, came first followed by Liminals (probably the best known having premiered at the Venice Biennale in 2017), and finally I Can See Forever which is set some 40 years in the future.

 The films take place in the aftermath of “Quantification”, a discovery that means “that all spiritual experience has been discounted because they know what it is.”
 Science has conquered mysticism and transcendence; profound moments of spiritual awakening have been reduced to a neurological trigger, which then allow the films to fundamentally question the essence of human belief and belief systems.
 “Much of what I aspire to in art”, he tells me “is to flatten that hierarchy between science and spirituality, putting kitschy psychedelia on a similar platform with high science.”
 Despite the whole “psychedelic revival” the two sides are not really speaking to each other and there are “real grey areas between transcendental experience and the scientific readings”.